+Table 5: Residential Rebate Summary

 Required Minimum Efficiency Rebate Amount

 Space Heating

-Hot Air Furnace 90% AFUE \$250 \$300
+Hot Air Furnace 90% AFUE 13 \$300

-Hot Air Furnace with ECM 90% AFUE \$350 \$400
+Hot Air Furnace with ECM 90% AFUE \$400

-Hot Water Boiler 85% AFUE \$350 \$400
+Hot Water Boiler 85% AFUE \$400

 Steam Boiler 81% AFUE \$200

 Programmable Thermostat Energy Star -Rated \$25

 Water Heating

-Indirect Water Heater N/A \$250 \$300
+Indirect Water Heater N/A \$300

 In addition, beginning 1/1/2014, Distribution will begin providing low flow showerheads and faucet aerators to residential rebate program participants via mail, as outlined in the Company's August 29, 2013 notification letter.
 Distribution believes that these customers would be the most likely to install new, low-cost energy saving measures, as these customers have already demonstrated their interest in energy conservation through past practice.
-Currently a competitive procurement process has been initiated by the Company in order to procure these measures, and to select a vendor who will assist in assembling measure packages and distributing packages to eligible customers.
-Distribution plans on selecting a vendor as soon as possible before the end of calendar year 2013.
+Currently a competitive procurement process has been completed by the Company in order to procure these measures, and two vendors have been selected to assist in assembling measure packages and distributing packages to eligible customers.